Furnace Repair Checklist

 - Put in the new filter with the arrow facing toward the furnace to keep damage from happening.

-Flat filters ought to be replaced every month, while pleated filters should be used for around three months.
-You can also use a washable filter that will last about 10 years.
+Flat filters ought to be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you could have to put in a new filter more frequently.

 To make changing your filter easier in the future, use a permanent writing tool on your heating system housing or ductwork to indicate the airflow direction and filter size.